stevcooo/ProductScraper/Readme.md

 - [`CheckForUsersReadyForEmailNotification.cs`](ProductScraper.Functions/EmailNotificationsFunctions/CheckForUsersReadyForEmailNotification.cs)

 ## Scraping
-Initial idea of this project was web scraping.
-Whole scraping logic in located in this project in `Scrape` method in [`Utils.cs`](ProductScraper.Functions/Common/Utils.cs) class.
+The initial idea of this project was web scraping.
+Whole scraping logic is located in this project in `Scrape` method in [`Utils.cs`](ProductScraper.Functions/Common/Utils.cs) class.
 I'm using [`HtmlAgilityPack`](https://html-agility-pack.net) here to do all the web scraping.
 It's a really nice package with tons of features and handles the web scraping very well in my experience.
-In order to scrape info from web site, we need to configure witch info is important for us, in this case Name, Price and Availability.
+In order to scrape info from the web site, we need to configure witch info is important for us, in this case, Name, Price and Availability.
 Because every website has it's own layout, we will create Config for each domain that we want to scrape info from.
 I've created a video where I show how to add configuration for a website.
 ###LINK TO VIDEO###

 ### Automatic scraping
-Everytime user adds a new product in his list of products, the scrape method is run in the background to collect all the data about that link.
-If currenty there is no configuraiton for that website an email will be send to the administrator to create configuration for that website.
+Every time user adds a new product in his list of products, the scraping method is run in the background to collect all the data about that link.
+If currently there is no configuration for that website an email will be sent to the administrator to create a configuration for that website.
-Also, here we use the Time triggered function, witch occurs on constant intervals and checks for each user if scraping should be performed based on his scheddule perferences, should it be every day, every month or other.
-If so, then for each of his products we run the `Scrape` method to check if there is any change in the product details from previous time.
+Also, here we use the Time triggered function, witch occurs on constant intervals and checks for each user if scraping should be performed based on his schedule preferences, should it be every day, every month or other.
+If so, then for each of his products we run the `Scrape` method to check if there is any change in the product details from the previous time.
 You can see the flow in this chart:

 ![Function app](Diagrams/AutomaticScraping.png)
 *<center>Automatic scraping using Time triggered function</center>*

 ### Manual scraping
-User can also manualy check for product changes when he opens the webpage, and in the list of the product, there is a `Check` button, witch invokes the Scrape function.
+User can also manually check for product changes when he opens the webpage, and in the list of the product, there is a `Check` button, which invokes the Scrape function.
-###IMAGE HERE###
 ![Function app](Images/manualCheckButton.png)
 *<center>Manual scraping</center>*

 # ProductScraper.Functions.Tests
-This is obviusly project where I put all the tests.
-There are not many tests, i need to update it.
-Basicly what is use this project for now is for manual testing my methods and configrations.
-Using tests you can easily check if some part of your code behavies like it should or not.
-Here I created few ScrapConfig configurations and i can easily check if they work or not.
-If i set this project as a step of continuious integration i can be sure that every configuraiton works without any problems, that saves a lot of pain and time.
+This is projected where I put all the tests.
+There are not many tests, I need to update it.
+Basically what is use this project, for now, is for manual testing my methods and configurations.
+Using tests you can easily check if some part of your code behaves like it should or not.
+Here I created a few ScrapConfig configurations and I can easily check if they work or not.
+If I set this project as a step of continuous integration I can be sure that every configuration works without any problems, that saves a lot of pain and time.

 # ProductScraper.Models
-Here i store all EntityModels, objects that should be saved into database, and all the ViewModels, objects that are used for data transfer between layers, but i's not stored anyware.
-One important thing amyt the entity models is that tye are all decendants of the `TableEntity` class, that is required in order to be able to be saved in AzureStorage tables.
+Here I store all EntityModels, objects that should be saved into the database, and all the ViewModels, objects that are used for data transfer between layers, but it's not stored anywhere.
+One important thing about the entity models is that they are all descendants of the `TableEntity` class, that is required to be able to be saved in AzureStorage tables.

 # ProductScraper.Services
-In this projects are all services that Web project is using to access the data.
+In these projects are all services that Web project is using to access the data.
 Every service has it's own `Interface` and `Implementation` they can be found in Interfaces and Implementations folders accordingly.
-As I mentioned above, here implemented two aproaces of the accessing azure storage data, one using `Functions` and the other one using direct access to Azure Table storages.
+As I mentioned above, here implemented two approaches of the accessing azure storage data, one using `Functions` and the other one using direct access to Azure Table storages.
 ## Access data using Azure functions
 In [`ScrapeConfigService.cs`](ProductScraper.Services/Implementations/ScrapeConfigService.cs) you can see how i call Azure function in order to read/write data to Azure storage table.